-Engagements with credit providers and employers will be held to create awareness around credit life insurance and other opportunities.
+In order to assist consumers facing retrenchments, NCR intends to engage with the UIF and NSF.
+Engagements will also be held with employers to create awareness around credit life insurance and other opportunities.

 The NCR's focus areas are closely aligned with the key policy areas of the Department of Trade, Industry and Competition (dtic), Government's "Lets Grow South Africa Together" theme and the National Development Plan (NDP).